Risk Management Framework Procedure

 9. Responsibility

-• The Vice-Chancellor and President (as the Approval Authority) is responsible for the review and approval of this procedure to ensure appropriate oversight and management of University wide risk.
+• The Chief Operating Officer (as the Approval Authority) is responsible for the review and approval of this procedure to ensure appropriate oversight and management of University wide risk.

-• The Director, Governance and Strategy (as the Document Owner) is responsible for maintaining the content of this procedure in consultation with the Vice-Chancellor and President.
+• The Director, Office of the Chief Operating Officer (as the Document Owner) is responsible for maintaining the content of this procedure in consultation with the Approval Authority.

 Promulgation